ved-mohan/InvestingInPublicSchools/README.md

 **Gaussian Mixture Models** (GMM) were created on each of the four coefficients.

 ![Image IS](IS.png)

+Texas, California, and New York are grouped apart from the rest of the states.

 ![Image PP&E](PP&E.png)

+Once again, ithis model, Texas, California, and New York are grouped apart from the rest of the states.

 ![Image PPIS](PPIS.png)

+Texas & California are grouped apart

 ![Image PPSS](PPSS.png)

-In these first two images, we see a clear clustering to the right of large income/spending states.
-These states, such as Texas California and New York, are not necessarrily wildly different in average score performance, but form a cluster of their own simply from sheer size which inflates their total spending.

-On the other hand, these per pupil metrics do not trend towards groups that are solely "small state versus large state" clusters.
-You can see that both of these graphs have clusters that seem to take Overall Average score into account.
+This model returned an even split across all states.
+Per Pupil Support Spending do not trend towards groups that are solely "small state versus large state" clusters.
+This further breaks from the pattern of the past three models as High and Low Overall Test Scores are evenly distrbuted across both groupings.

 ### Conclusion
 We began with a simple Pearson Correlation Test to check for evidence of individual correlations between areas of investment and effect on Overall Average NAEP score.
 This was followed by a supervised Multiple Regression model, supplemented by Ridge Regression to find the 4 most influential factors across 50 states.
 After identifying these factors, GMM was applied to find meaningful clusters of states.